 Dealing with the Economic Price Adjustment Clause -FAR Part 16 Sections

-When reviewing a government RFP, the language can be very vague.
+When reviewing a federal government RFP, the language can be very vague.
 If you find that the RFP language is unreasonably vague then bid protest regulations require you to raise the dispute in a pre-award protest.

 A common problem arises when both the government and the protestor have different interpretations about the economic price adjustment clause language.

 The Federal Circuit Court has explained that “[t]o show an ambiguity [with an economic price adjustment] it is not enough that the parties differ in their respective interpretations of a contract term.